ChrisChinchilla/Chip-Shop/_cards/Apple_Lisa.md

 profitlength: 3
 longevityscore: 5
 legal: null
+yearofrelease: 'January 19, 1983'
+originalprice: $9995
 ---

-You release the Apple Lisa computer in 1983 to the business market after spending more than $50 million on development.
-It retails at US$9,995 and is the very first personal computer system with a graphical user interface (GUI) to be sold commercially.
+After spending $50 million on development, the Apple Lisa is the very first personal computer system with a graphical user interface (GUI) and many other advanced features to be sold commercially.